30 Of The Best Panoramic Views Of London

 Au natural and free

 At the other end of the spectrum from the eye-wateringly expensive hotel bar is the natural, outdoor vantage point.
 Finding a spectacular view is such a reward after clambering up a hill.
-Best of all, these spots are all free to access too.
+Best of all, these green spaces are all free to access too.

 26. Hampstead Heath’s Northern Heights

 Our Hampstead aficionado, David describes this as a “special, special place.”
-From the Skybox on Hampstead Heath, all of London is spread before you.
+From the Skybox (David’s nomenclature) on Hampstead Heath, all of London is spread before you.
 On a clear day you can see all the way down to the Thames estuary and the pencil-like towers of Dartford bridge in Kent.
 Before that, you’ll see the Docklands, the Gherkin and the Emirates stadium.
-Located down a path near the top of Spaniards Road, the Skybox is a high point in London and of any Hampstead walk.
+Located down a path near the top of Spaniards Road, the Skybox is a high point in London (and David’s Sunday morning) Hampstead walk.

 27. Parliament Hill

-This 98 metre high hill is the best place to see in the New Year (in David’s humble opinion).
-It’s the highest point in London and, as such, is an amazing natural vantage point.
+This 98-metre high hill is the best place to see in the New Year (in David’s humble opinion).
+It’s the highest point in London and, as such, is an amazing natural vantage point for views of the London skyline.
 It’s set in the south-east corner of Hampstead Heath and it’s a must-visit panoramic spot.

 28. Primrose Hill